ajschumacher/dshincd.github.io/_posts/blog/2015-05-01-design-process.md

 There are several advantages to the iterative design process:

-* You can respond more quickly to changes in client needs or the environment you're working in
+* You can respond quicker to changes in client needs or the environment you're working in
 * It helps you to combat perfectionism
 * It fits well with today's fast-paced work environment
 * After each cycle, you have an actual product that you can show someone